Sovendus-GmbH/Sovendus-GTM-v2/README.md

      document.body.appendChild(script);
    </script>
    ```
-4. As a trigger add one that only triggers on the home page / the page where user will land coming from the Sovendus Voucher Network
+4. As a trigger add one that only triggers on the home page / the page where user will land coming from the Sovendus Voucher Network.